Yehudah Yudel Rosenberg: Biography

 Rosenberg was born Judka Rozenberg on 24 December 1860 in Gębarzów, Poland (near Radom), the son of Maria Gitla and Izrael Icek Rozenberg.
 He grew up in the nearby town of Skaryszew, Poland.
 As a young boy, he was known as "the Illui of Skorishev".

 At age 17, he married Chaya Chava, the daughter of Shlomo Elimelech of Tarlow, granddaughter of the Otrovtzer Rav, Rabbi Liebish Zucker.
 After receiving his rabbinic designation from such great rabbinical authorities of the time as the Ostrovtzer Rebbe, he served as rabbi in Tarlow (and thus became known in Poland as Rebbe Yudel Tarler), Lublin, Warsaw, and Lodz.

 In 1913, Rosenberg immigrated to Canada, where he became the spiritual leader of Toronto's Beth Jacob Congregation, which was founded in 1899 by a group of Polish-born Jews.
 During his close to six years in the city, Rosenberg founded the Eitz Chaim Talmud Torah on D'Arcy Street, in a building which once was an Italian club.
 He moved to Montreal in 1919, where he became the Chief Rabbi of the United Hebrew Orthodox Congregations, a group of synagogues serving immigrant Ashkenazi communities, and vice-chairman of the Jewish Community's Rabbinic Council, which he served as until his death in Montreal at age seventy-five on October 23, 1935.

 Among Rosenberg's notable descendants are Shlomo-Yisrael Ben-Meir, Meir Yehoshua Magnes, Mordecai Richler and Rabbi Michael Rosensweig.

 Work

 Rabbi Rosenberg was a prolific author.
 Besides numerous halakhic works, his writing ranged from an anthology of the sciences (Sefer ha-Berit), which was a source of scientific knowledge for Jews unfamiliar with European languages, to a Hebrew translation of the Zohar, which he hoped would revive interest in Kabbalah.

 He is perhaps most famous for his stories about the Golem of Prague, which he attributed to the Maharal of Prague, published in Hebrew as Niflaʼot Maharal (1909).
 Rosenberg himself later translated the Hebrew text into a rather different Yiddish version, also available in English translation.
-Rosenberg's text claims to be an edition of a three-hundred-year-old manuscript found in an imperial library in Metz, but recent scholarship recognises the text as a forgery by Rosenberg.
+Rosenberg's text claims to be an edition of a three-hundred-year-old manuscript found in an imperial library in Metz, but recent scholarship recognises the text as a fictional work by Rosenberg and a literary hoax.
+Rather than being based on an old manuscript, it lifts plots and characters directly from The Jew's Breastplate by Sir Arthur Conan Doyle, and R. Yudl himself admitted copying directly from a Russian translation of Doyle.
+Not so much a case of forgery as one of mischaracterization, as Shnayer Leiman notes, there is evidence that R. Yudl himself admitted the stories were meant to be popular fiction.